saksmt/music-ctl/README.md

 Developer Notes
 ---------------

-If anyone knows good way to remove some commands (doctrine, cache and so on...) from service container without breaking the whole app, I'd be glad to listen or read about it.
+If anyone knows good way to remove some commands|options (doctrine, cache, ... and --env, ...) from help without breaking the whole app, I'd be glad to listen or read about it.